seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 *Exit*

 **Second Lord**
 No more than a fish loves water.
+Is not this a
+strange fellow, my lord, that so confidently seems
+to undertake this business, which he knows is not to
+be done; damns himself to do and dares better be
+damned than to do't?

 **First Lord**
 You do not know him, my lord, as we do: certain it